dputhier/EBA_2015_ChIP-Seq/tutorial/02_annotation/annotation.md

 **Question** Examine the enriched functional categories.

 ### 5. Integrative ChIP-seq analysis of regulatory elements
-In this part, we will use the ReMap  [ReMap](http://tagc.univ-mrs.fr/remap/index.php) software to compare the peaks obtained in the peaks calling tutorial to an extensive regulatory catalog of 8 million transcription factor binding sites.
+In this part, we will use the ReMap  [ReMap](http://tagc.univ-mrs.fr/remap/index.php) software to compare the peaks obtained in the peaks calling tutorial to an extensive regulatory catalog of 8 million transcription factor binding regions defined by collecting all the peaks from ChIP-seq experiments from the ENCODE project + other public datasets from the GEO database.
+Note that on the ReMap Web site, the term "site" is used to denote a ChIP-seq peak, rather than the precise binding location of a transcription factor

 ** Procedure**